 Finally, the Earth Investigations preliminary geologic site review concluded that despite the ravine's static nature, there is evidence of localized surficial erosion and a low to moderate potential for undermining of the Palmetto Avenue roadway.
-The geologic site review concluded that this potential hazard, which could impact access to the proposed development should be further evaluated in the design-level geotechnical investigation.
+The geologic site review concluded that this potential hazard, which could impact access to the proposed development, should be further evaluated in the design-level geotechnical investigation.
 While the City did make the completion of such a geotechnical investigation a required condition of approval prior to issuance of the building permit, the CDP for this development has already been approved by the City without analysis of important hazard information that could be gleaned from such an investigation.
-The Applicant sent Commission Staff an updated Geotechnical Commentary prepared by GeoForensics, Inc. on July 28, 2015 (see Exhibit 7 page 1), which stated that based on observations, it would take hundreds of years for the observed slope failures to encroach upon the Palmetto Avenue Roadway.
-However, it is not clear from this letter whether or not accelerated bluff erosion from sea level rise was factored into this most recent geotechnical analysis.
+The Applicants sent Commission Staff an updated Geotechnical Commentary prepared by GeoForensics, Inc. on July 28, 2015 (see Exhibit 7 page 1), which stated that based on observations, it would take hundreds of years for the observed slope failures to encroach upon the Palmetto Avenue Roadway.
+However, it is not clear from the July 28 letter whether or not accelerated bluff erosion from sea level rise was factored into this most recent geotechnical analysis.
 If and when Palmetto Avenue will be threatened by bluff erosion is currently unknown.
 Maintenance of Palmetto Avenue as a transportation route may require realignment of Palmetto Avenue to inland areas to avoid impact from sea level rise and coastal bluff erosion.
-At such time, the proposed development would be located where Palmetto Avenue may be realigned, and may result in the project needing access via another route such as the existing Edgemar right-ofway.
-Thus, an analysis of the potential for coastal erosion to impact ingress and egress from the proposed project is required in order to assure long-term substantial conformance with the LCP policies requiring that development be designed to neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area, or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs.
-Therefore, the appeal raises a substantial issue with respect to the approved project's conformity with the coastal hazards policies of the certified LCP.
+At such time, the proposed development would be located where Palmetto Avenue may be realigned, and may result in the project needing access via another route such as the existing Edgemar right-ofway located in part on the property site.
+Thus, an analysis of the potential for coastal erosion to impact ingress and egress from the proposed project is required in order to assure long-term substantial conformance with the LCP policies requiring that development be designed to neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area, or in any way require the construction of protective devices that would substantially alter natural landforms along bluffs and cliffs (see LCP Policy 26, below).
+Therefore, the appeals raise a substantial issue with respect to the approved project's conformity with the coastal hazards policies of the certified LCP.